bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 In this Quality-filtering stage, MetaPro will perform several actions:
--filter reads below a quality score of 75
+- filter reads below a quality score of 75
--filter reads below a minimum length of 30 bp
+- filter reads below a minimum length of 30 bp
--remove adapters
+- remove adapters
--remove duplicate reads within the dataset
+- remove duplicate reads within the dataset

 <!-- ***Question 1: How many low quality sequences have been removed?*** -->